Skip to content

 Please note that you CAN use this but you cannot be sure that the JSON schema remains the same.
 If you want that, add tests.

-Additional parameters are required:
+Additional parameters are required for /calendar.events.json:

 • timezone=UTC - the timezone that you need to display the events in